oluwaseunolusanya/oluwaseunolusanya/README.md

 - 👋 Hi, I’m @oluwaseunolusanya.
 - 👀 My interest is in software engineering, cloud computing and cybersecurity.
-- 🌱 I’m currently learning Computational Thinking in Python.
+- 🌱 I’m currently learning Django.
-- 💞️ I’m looking to collaborate on opensource projects.
+- 💞️ I’m looking to ontribute to opensource projects.
 - 📫 I could be reached at oluwaseun_olusanya@yahoo.com or oj.olusanya@gmail.com

 <!---